AleksanderGondek/project-blitzkrieg/README.md

 Technology stack
 =======

-This project is proudly developed using [.NET Core](https://dotnet.github.io/) and thus is available for use across platforms (_Windows_ and _Linux_ alike).
-Hopefully this makes using this project in cloud environment even easier.
-It is also heavily using [Orleans Framework](http://dotnet.github.io/orleans/), which greatly helps in distributing and parallelizing the code.
+This project is proudly developed using [.NET Framework 4.6.2](https://dotnet.github.io/https://msdn.microsoft.com/en-us/library/bb822049(v=vs.110).aspx).
+It is also heavily based upon [Orleans Framework](http://dotnet.github.io/orleans/), which greatly helps in distributing and parallelizing the code.
+Initially the project was intended to use .NET Core however lack of support from Orleans put end to the though - maybe, once it will be supported the project will be moved.

 License
 =======